just-the-docs/just-the-docs/docs/training/std-3.md

 + Vanquisher Turret:
   + Primarily an anti-tank turret with high burst damage.
 Has no HE shells.
-  + Vanquisher shells deal 75 AT per shot on a direct hit, 15 on a splash.
+  + Vanquisher shells deal 80 AT per shot on a direct hit, 15 on a splash.
   + Beast hunter shells deal 35 AT on a direct hit and have no splash.
 Instead they deploy pools of bio-mutagenic acid (as the acid grenade).
 A shell that directly hits a scripted object with an NPC flag will instead deal 90 AT.

 + Annihilator Turret:
     + Solely an anti-tank turret, as the only weaponry it has are twin-linked lascannons.
 Bring backup to deal with infantry or die a fool's death.
-    + Deals 25 AT per shot with the safety toggled on.
+    + Deals 35 AT per shot with the safety toggled on.
     + Press 1 to turn the safety protocols off.
-With safety off, every shot will deal 35 damage and build 15 heat.
-At 70 heat, the tank will start dealing damage to itself.
-After 100 heat, each shot has a chance to shut the turret down until the excess heat dissipates.
+With safety off, every shot will deal 45 damage and build 16 heat.
+At 100 heat, the tank will start dealing damage to itself.
+At 200 heat, the turret **will** shut down until heat falls below 100.

----
-## S6, III.
-Ferrum/Heavy Support Veteran Weapons
----

-### PARAPHRASE / TEACH THE FOLLOWING:
-{: .no_toc .text-delta }

-Nothing here!
-Our training has been gutted!
-My line has ended!

-Encourage trainee to experiment with different weapons, loadouts, and styles of fighting: for instance, despite the suppression applications of the bolter and grenade launcher, both can very effectively push a line, especially when used from elevated positions.
-The meltagun in particular is great in close quarters.
-Just re-iterate Ferrum will prioritize securing positions, but they shouldn't be afraid of aggression.

----
-## S6, IV.
-Ferrum/Heavy Support Veteran Vehicles
----

 #### Wyvern Suppression Tank (Unreleased, get Sam or Dread to demonstrate functions)
 {: .no_toc .text-delta }